karolchod/locker/README.md

 Project was started as part of my BSc thesis at Warsaw University of Technology (graduated in February 2022).

+## In progress
+Plan for further development is client and administrator web app.

 ## Technologies
 Database:
 * PostgreSQL 14